Chart Color Schemes

 The level of cultural diversity witnessed in Hazelwood Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Hazelwood Park's population showed higher cultural diversity compared to most local markets, with 30.6% born overseas and 25.6% speaking a language other than English at home.
-Christianity was the predominant religion in Hazelwood Park, accounting for 46.0%.
-Buddhism stood out with 2.6%, slightly higher than Greater Adelaide's 2.4%.
+Hazelwood Park had a higher cultural diversity compared to most local markets, with 30.6% of its population born overseas and 25.6% speaking a language other than English at home.
+Christianity was the predominant religion in Hazelwood Park, comprising 46.0% of the population.
+Buddhism, however, showed an overrepresentation at 2.6%, compared to the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity